Gotion: Overseas expansion

 Gotion has actively pursued expansion abroad.
-It currently operates factories in Göttingen, Germany and Fremont, California.
-It has also announced factories in Big Rapids, Michigan; Manteno, Illinois; and Kenitra, Morocco.
+It currently operates factories in Göttingen, Germany; and Fremont, California.
+It has also announced factories in Big Rapids, Michigan; Manteno, Illinois; Kenitra, Morocco; and Valladolid, Spain.
 It has also purchased a 25% stake in InoBat Batteries, a Slovakian battery manufacturer.
+In 2023, plans to build a plant in Green Charter Township, Michigan, garnered local opposition due to the company's ties to the Chinese Communist Party, leading to a halt of the project and subsequent lawsuits.

 Alleged employment discrimination

-In 2025, three of Gotion's employees at its factory in Fremont, California sued the company for wrongful dismissal and alleged that its leadership had routinely employed Chinese citizens without visas, made racist comments about non-Chinese workers, and harassed employees complaining about safety issues.
+In 2025, three of Gotion's employees at its factory in Fremont sued the company for wrongful dismissal and alleged that its leadership had routinely employed Chinese citizens without visas, made racist comments about non-Chinese workers, and harassed employees complaining about safety issues.